 Note: In Paris – as in many places frequented by tourists – you can save either money or time, but you can’t save both at the same time.
 It’s up to you to decide which one you can spend more of.

-- It is safe to drink the tap water in Paris.
-French, EU, and international authorities (such as WHO) have labeled the tap water safe for drinking.
+- It is safe to drink tap water in Paris.
+French, EU, and international authorities (such as WHO) have labeled tap water safe for drinking.
 Parisian homes had indoor running water back in 1781.
 Nowadays, their water is much safer.
 Eau de Paris, the water supplier, tests 200+ samples daily to make sure the water remains potable.
 You can even order a carafe d’eau (pitch of water) at restaurants for free.

 - Do you tip in Paris?
 You’ve probably asked yourself if you need to leave a tip on top of the bill.
 In Paris, a service fee (servis compris) is already included in your bill.
 So, it’s not expected of you to leave a tip.
 Still, if you’re happy with the service, round up the check and leave up to 10% more.

 - Avoid eateries around tourist attractions.
 This Paris travel tip has to be obvious, but even Naddya has failed to follow it.
 The worst part isn’t the exorbitant prices but rather the disappointing quality of the served food.
 Check our food & drinks Paris tips below, as well as the food facts about Paris we’ve gathered.

 - Young people can visit most Parisian attractions for free.
 This applies to everyone under 18 and to residents of the EU and EEA under 26 years.
 In addition, teachers, journalists, tourism professionals, disabled and war veterans, and their attendants, as well as job seekers, will gain free access if they provide proper identification.